-int fd - the file handle, from the swtd_open() return value.
+int fd - the file handle, from the swtd\open() return value.

-unsigned long time - The time you wish to ack sWatchDog periodically.
-You must ack the sWatchDog before timeout.
-If you do not ack, the system will be reboot automatically.
+unsigned long time - The time you wish to acknowledge the Watch Dog periodically.
+You must acknowledge the Watch Dog before timeout.
+If you do not, the system will be rebooted automatically.
 The minimal time is 50 msec, the maximum time is 60 seconds.
 The time unit is msec.